-The Company's land and buildings and investment property comprise of the Company's office building which houses the operations of the Company, as well as an additional office building in the vicinity of the former which is leases to third parties.
+The Company's land and buildings and investment property comprise of the Company's office building which houses the operations of the Company, as well as an additional office building in the vicinity of the former which is leased to third parties.

-The Company's office building was revalued on 31 December 2019 by independent professionally qualified valuers.
-The valuation was conducted by a firm of architects.
-The book value of the property was adjusted to the revaluation and the resultant surplus, was credited to the revaluation reserve (refer to Note 19).
-The Directors have reviewed the carrying amounts of the property as at 31 December 2021, on the basis of the assessments carried out by the independent property valuers.
+During 2022, the Company engaged professional independent valuers to review the valuation of the Company's property portfolio.
+The new valuations obtained by the Company as at 31 December 2022 confirm the carrying amount of the property owned by the Company.
+The Directors have reviewed the carrying amounts of the property as at 31 December 2022, on the basis of the assessments carried out by the independent property valuers.
 No adjustments to the carrying amounts were deemed necessary during the current financial year.